Listing Suppressed for Policy Compliance but Unclear Reason

 - Why you believe the issue is resolved or was an error.

 Provide screenshots as evidence.
-While the first response may be generic, politely re opening the case and asking for an escalation can often get your issue in front of a person who can manually resolve it.
+While the first response may be generic, politely reopening the case and asking for an escalation can often get your issue in front of a person who can manually resolve it.
+For persistent cases, this guide on escalating suppressed listing reinstatements walks through the exact process.

 Getting Your Listing Back Online